-A recent survey by Redwood Software 300 corporate decision makers from the US and the UK founds “79% of enterprises said automation delivered time savings, 69% cited 'improved business productivity' as the key benefit of automation, [and] 61% said automation regularly provides cost savings.”
+A recent survey by Redwood Software of 300 corporate decision makers from the United States (U.S.) and the United Kingdom (UK) finds “79% of enterprises said automation delivered time savings, 69% cited 'improved business productivity' as the key benefit of automation, [and] 61% said automation regularly provides cost savings.”

 For example, it can be argued simpler processes should be considered first and more complex activities should only be automated once companies are more familiar with RPA.
 At the same time, companies are more likely to attain success when automating rules-based activities.